Tel Keppe: Occupation by ISIS

 On 6 August 2014, the town was captured by the Islamic State (ISIS), along with the nearby Assyrian towns of Bakhdida, Bartella and Karamlesh which were also overrun by ISIS militants during their August 2014 northern Iraq offensive.
 Upon entering the town, ISIS looted the homes and removed the crosses and other religious objects from the churches.
 The cemetery in the town was also later destroyed.

 Soon after the beginning of the Battle of Mosul, Iraqi troops advanced on Tel Keppe, but the fighting continued into 2017.
 Iraqi forces recaptured the town from ISIS on 19 January 2017.

 In 2017, Salman Esso Habba of the "Christian Mobilization" militia – a part of the Popular Mobilization Forces – warned the Arabs to leave, claiming that Tel Keppe's homes belonged only to Assyrians in the town, MEMO reported Wednesday.
 He also said that Christians’ homes and rights could not be taken away.

+Recent history

 Five years after the liberation of Tel Keppe and most of the indigenous Assyrian population is yet to return, mostly due to the presence of the non-local Babylon Brigades militia.
 The majority of the towns inhabitants either fled to large cities, or fled Iraq as a whole.
 Very few Assyrians returned or had any plans to return.